 Tips to Get a Clean Driving Record

-- Why does a clean driving record matter?
+- Earning a clean record

 You get a clean driving record by driving safely, but it’s a little more complicated than that.
 You also need to pay tickets promptly and keep an eye on your points.